Greenfly39/nuggetism-launcher/README.md

 Earliest supported is pre-Classic rd-132211, and the newest supported is Release 1.5.2. (at the moment)

+At least Java 6 Update 0 is required.

 note: ensure your minecraft game jar is called "mc.jar" (i forgot to include that in the release's readme)